rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

 ### Code Structure and Game Design
 #### Code Structure

-    MVP (Model-View-Presenter):
+    MVC-S (Model-View-Controller-Service):
-        - The codebase is organized using the Model-View-Presenter (MVP) architectural pattern.
+        - The codebase is organized using the Model-View-Controller-Service (MVC-S) architectural pattern.
         - This approach maintains a clear separation of concerns:
            - The Model manages data.
-           - The View acts as a passive component handled by Unity.
+           - The View is responsible for UI-related tasks and input handling.
-           - The Presenter is responsible for updating both the View and Model.
+           - The Controller is responsible for updating both the View and Model.
-        - Classes for Player, Enemy, Arrow, Coin, Score, GameOver, LevelComplete, MainMenu, and PlayerShooting have been implemented following the MVP pattern.
+        - Classes for Player, Enemy, Pickups(Healing Orb), DamageOrb(FireOrb), GameManager, GameUI, , Level, Score have been implemented following the MVC pattern.

     Singletons:
         - Centralized control is ensured through the implementation of Singleton patterns.
-        - Essential services such as PlayerService, EnemyService, AudioService, LayerService, CoinService, and ScoreService are designed as Singletons.
+        - Essential services such as PlayerService, EnemyService, PickupsService(Healing Orb), DamageOrbService(FireOrb), GameService, FoodService, GameUIService, LevelService, are designed as Singletons.

     Observer Pattern:
-        - Utilized the observer pattern to decouple classes and handle events like arrow hits, notifying the enemy Presenter of an enemy's demise,
+        - Employed the observer pattern to decouple classes and facilitate event handling for events such as snake death,food and power-up consumption.
-        - and OnPlayerDeath to facilitate the activation of the GameOver screen.
+        - This facilitates game over and power-up activation screens and efficient score updates by the ScoreController.

     Scriptable Objects:
-       - Player, Enemy, Arrow, Coin.
+       - Food Types:
+       - Two distinct food types are available:
+          - Mass Gainer - Egg, Meat, Fish
+          - Mass Burner - Green Strawberry, Pumpkin
+       - Powerup Types:
+          - Three distinct food types are available:
+         - Speed Boost, Score Boost, Shield
+    - Snake Scriptable Object:
-       - Used for configuring their respective data.
+       - Used for configuring snake-related data.

 #### Performance Optimization: